-Giving your baby a pacifier is a personal decision.
+When Should You Give a Pacifier to a Baby?
 Most experts agree that pacifiers can be helpful during the first six months of life as it satisfies your baby’s natural instinct to suck.
 However, there are no definite guidelines about when to give a pacifier or take one away.
 Sometimes, it is best to just use your mothering instinct to decide if a pacifier is right for your baby, regardless of his age.

 There is no specific time frame when choosing to give your baby a pacifier.
 Babies of all ages from newborn to more than 4 years old suck on pacifiers.
 Sometimes, it is to help with fussiness.
 At other times, most often in older children, it is a comfort item.
-It is really up to each family to decide when is the right time to introduce the pacifier.
+It is really up to each family to decide when is the right time to give a pacifier to a baby.
 And, not all babies like pacifiers.
-If you introduce the pacifier and your baby refuses to take it, don’t force it.
+If you introduce the pacifier to a baby and they refuses to take it, don’t force it.

 A pacifier can meet your baby’s sucking needs.

 The sucking reflex is a normal, natural instinct in babies.
 The main benefit of using a pacifier is to calm a fussy baby.
 It also helps some babies fall asleep faster.
 Pacifiers have also been linked in the past with a lower risk of sudden infant death syndrome, or SIDS.
 If your baby refuses to take a pacifier, do not force him.
 Instead, encourage him to suck on his fingers or thumbs.

 Your child may come to depend on his pacifier.

 While pacifiers can be beneficial in some circumstances, they also carry disadvantages.
 Using a pacifier while establishing breastfeeding may cause latching problems.
 The American Academy of Family Physicians recommends reducing the use of pacifiers after the first 6 months of life to lower the risk of ear infections.
 They also warn that using a pacifier past the age of 2 could potentially lead to teeth misalignment.